drogomarks/heimdall/README.md

 * Create mobile optimized site
 * Log "Feature Requests" in MySQL database
 * Put up a scripts page, with Pyton or Bash scripts that allow the constructing of calls via args
+* Write an install script (for Linux) for this application

 Send any feedback or hate to: rudy.marks@gmail.com